 Install on Amazon ECS (EC2)

-These steps guide you through building a custom Docker image of the Observe Agent with a configuration file, pushing that image to Amazon ECR, creating an ECS task definition that uses it, and finally running it as a service to collect container logs, metrics and traces from your ECS Cluster.
+These steps guide you through installing the Observe Agent from Docker Hub with a configuration file, pushing that image to Amazon Elastic Container Registry (ECR), creating an Elastic Container Service (ECS) task definition that uses it, and finally running it as a service to collect container logs, metrics and traces from your ECS cluster.

 Installation